Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 How much you can actually see and do here depends so much on when you visit and how busy it is.
 Each of the sites has a separate entrance and often long queues.
 You can either simply admire the beautiful buildings from the outside, visit one or two of them inside, or climb the dome or the bell tower.

-With just a day in Florence, I think I’d opt for the dome climb (if you are physically capable) and potentially also visit the Baptistery and Santa Reparata.
+With just a day in Florence, I recommend the Dome climb plus a quick visit to the Baptistery/Santa Reparata.

 Florence Duomo complex: the Cathedral, the Bell Tower, and the Baptistery